-The subject properties are currently zoned 'Agricultural (A)' and 'Floodplain (F)'.
+The subject properties are currently zoned 'Agricultural (A)' and 'Agricultural - 1520 (A-1520)' by By-Law 270-2004, as amended.

 Analysis: Zoning By-law

 The 'Agricultural (A)' zone permits land uses such as agricultural purposes, single detached dwellings, supportive housing residence types, cemeteries, animal hospitals, kennels, a home occupation, and/or accessory uses.